Geomisgytree/cs-prep-2025/notes/oop.md

       }
   }
   ```
-  - Overloading: In the same class, the name of the methods are the same, but the parameters are different.
+  - **Overloading**: In the same class, the name of the methods are the same, but the parameters are different.
 Compiler will decide which method to use.
   ```java
   class MathUtils {
     int add(int a, int b) { return a + b; }